 When multiple graha are interacting with Shani, such as via drishti, parivartamsha, or conjoinment, the service-or-servitude pattern becomes complex.

 Shani is comfortable in the rashi of Shani's friend Budha.

 Kuja in Mithuna, Kuja in Kumbha, and Kuja in Meena will cast disruptive drishti upon Shani.

-*Seva* Service ministry can be exceptionally efficacious in the task of burning off the ignorance karma of Shani-Kanya .
+Seva * Helping Ministries of Service, Support, Aid Service ministry can be exceptionally efficacious in the task of burning off the ignorance [akashic memory patterning] of Shani-Kanya .

-This fear is compounded if there happens to be Shani drishti to emotional Chandra.
+This fear is compounded if there happens to be Shani drishti to electro-magnetic emotional Chandra.